adavarski/Hetzner-Case-Study/README.md

 ### 1.1.Hetzner vSwitch:

-Use Hetzner vSwitch to enable cloud and dedicated root servers to reach each other via their private network links (vSwith between VMs_to_Dedicated-Servers & Dedicated-Servers_to_Dedicated-Servers)
+Use Hetzner vSwitch to enable cloud and dedicated root servers to reach each other via their private network links (vSwith between CloudVMs_to_Dedicated-Servers & Dedicated-Servers_to_Dedicated-Servers)

-vSwitch Overview (summary):
+vSwitch Overview (Summary):

 <img src="pictures/0-hertzner-vswitch-architecture.jpg" width="500">